Click on the image below to read the third issue of Gulf Coast Catholic Magazine that was mailed into homes in February

 Each issue will contain advice for Catholic living, inspirational articles, messages about the Catholic faith, and ideas for enhancing your prayer life.
 These articles will help you, even if you are struggling with faith, to stay anchored in Jesus Christ on Sundays and throughout the week.

 Who will receive Gulf Coast Catholic Magazine and will there be a subscription cost?
 The Diocese of St. Petersburg will send a magazine to all registered households four times a year.
 Currently, we have over 100,000 registered households in Citrus, Hernando, Hillsborough, Pinellas, and Pasco Counties.
 This magazine will be free of charge, no subscription is required.

 What is the mission of Gulf Coast Catholic?
 Our mission is to bring people in the Diocese of St. Petersburg closer to Jesus and His Church so we can Courageously Live the Gospel.

 How will the magazine be funded?
 The funding model has three main components.
-First, parishes and schools are invited to partner with us on this mission.
-We are asking each parish to contribute one dollar for every household that is registered in their community.
-We are also asking each school to make an annual investment of $500 to stand in solidarity with this effort to strengthen the faith of our Catholic community.
-In return, all of our parish and school partners will be listed on our “Founding Partners” pages.
+First, parishes and schools have been invited to partner with us on this mission.
+We asked each parish to contribute one dollar for every household that is registered in their community.
+We also asked each school to make an annual investment of $500 to stand in solidarity with this effort to strengthen the faith of our Catholic community.
+In return, all of our parish and school partners were listed on our “Founding Partners” page.
 Also, we are asking businesses and ministries to partner with us by advertising in our publication.
 (View our media kit here.)
 To learn about advertising opportunities, contact: email@example.com.
 Advertisers will benefit by reaching our Catholic population with announcements about products, services and events that readers may find helpful.
 We will also be funded by an annual reader appeal that will give faithful Catholics an opportunity to support this ministry of evangelization and discipleship.
 We also hope to obtain evangelization grants in support of this ministry.